baljit92/skull-detector/README.md

 # Skull detection in images

-Results can be found unde `results/`
+Results can be found under `results/`

+The web app README file can be found under `src/webapp` The machine learning README file can be found under `src/machine_learning`